-Bike Race showcases beauty and blossoms of the Wenatchee Valley
+Bike Race showcases beauty of the Wenatchee Valley

 The region is gearing up for the highly anticipated Tour de Bloom cycle race which will begin on Friday.